hari17z/Bus-ticket-reservation/README.md

 # Bus-ticket-reservation
-Bus ticket reservation system using spring boot
+This is a sample Bus ticket reservation system project using spring boot